nicholas-myers/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 c) This solution is Exponential. = O(c^n)
-    As the input increases the recursive function calls itself at a exponential rate to the size of the input.
+    As the input increases the recursive function has to call itself at a exponential rate to the size of the input.

 ## Exercise II